Howesy/DiscordJarvis/README.md

 Once you've extracted all the files to your chosen directory, follow this list of directives:

 - Install the "discord.js" node module to the directory you've extracted DiscordJarvis to.
+- Change "privateSettingsExample.js" and "settingsExample.js" to their respective names removing the "Example" keyword.
-- Retrieve your Discord bot's token and place it inside the "privateSettings.js" file.
+- Retrieve your Discord bot's token and place it inside the "privateSettings.js" file in the designated position.
+- Retrieve the ID's of the bot owners you desire and place them inside your "settings.js" file in the designated position.
+- Determine your specific bot prefix and place it inside your "settings.js" file in the designated position.

 If you want an example of how to perform these actions, direct your attention to the (Installation Tutorial) section.